virmaior/zakkun-the-wyze/README.md

 1. d=20210708  - d sets the date in question
 2. s=0 - s sets the start hour
 3. e=12  e sets the end hour
+4. cam= sets the camera number (if not specificed assume 1)

 for za-toru.sh
 1. cron = run for the previous hour